kmiyashiro/grunt-mocha/README.md

 Replace `specs/index.html` with the location of your mocha spec running html file.

-Now you can run the mocha task with `grunt mocha`, but it won't work.
-That's because you need...
+Now you can run the mocha task with `grunt mocha`.

 ### PhantomJS